Sam Green (councillor): World in Action documentary

 In 1973, as part of long-running series World in Action, ITV broadcast a 30-minute documentary about Green and his election to Durham council, entitled "Conversations with a Gay Liberal".
 Council colleagues opposed production of the documentary, and banned filming in the Durham council chambers.

 The documentary was selected in 1974 to be preserved in the National Film Archive and was re-released on DVD in 2014 as part of World in Action: Volume 4.

+Legacy

+In 2025, City of Durham parish council, with the support of Stonewall, agreed to place a blue plaque commemorating Green on 40 The Avenue, which had been his house at the time of his first election.
+The plaque was unveiled on 16 November 2025 by Sir Ed Davey MP, leader of the Liberal Democrats (which succeeded the Liberal Party which Green represented).